 Through academic advising, students at St. Olaf:

-- examine goals and objectives of the St. Olaf mission statement;
+- examine goals and objectives of the St. Olaf College mission statement;

-- learn to use resources on the St. Olaf campus;
+- learn to utilize resources on the St. Olaf campus;

-- learn to analyze and develop an academic plan each semester using the Student Information System;
+- learn to develop an academic plan each semester;

 - learn to prioritize competing responsibilities (academic, co-curricular, and personal);